njustesen/botbowl/docs/bot-bowl-v.md

 This is to confirm that we were able to set up and run the bot correctly.
 If we run into issues running you bot, please be prepared to assist us in this week.

-# Sign up already to receive news and updates!

-TBA

 # Format
 Bot Bowl V has the same format as the previous years but we aim to have a few new tutorials ready for you.
 Group submissions are allowed but each person can only be part of one bot submission.